What is Threadfall?

 Threadfall is built by an independent developer who is also a Game Master, making tools for the tabletop community.

 The free tier includes two trial sessions with full AI recaps and requires no credit card.
 Paid plans start at $10 per month (Hobby: one campaign, three AI sessions per month); higher tiers add more campaigns, more sessions, and the AI prep suite.
 A discounted founding rate of $7.99 per month is offered to early subscribers during launch.
-See the pricing details in the app.
+See all plans and current pricing (public, no account needed).

 Create a free account at thread-fall.com.
 The free tier includes two trial sessions with full AI recaps; no credit card is required.